NREL/HPC/docs/Documentation/Applications/vasp.md

     Once status can be confirmed, we can provide access to our VASP builds.

 ## Getting Started
 VASP is available through modules on all HPC systems.
 Use the command `module avail vasp` to view the versions of VASP available on each cluster, and `module load vasp/<version>` to load a specific version.
 If no version is specified, the default module (marked with "(D)") will be loaded.
-In the following sections, we will give sample input scripts and reccomendations for the different builds.
+In the following sections, we will give sample input scripts and recommendations for the different builds.
 To run VASP, the following 4 input files are needed: POSCAR, POTCAR, INCAR, KPOINTS.
 For more information about VASP input files, see the [VASP wiki](https://www.vasp.at/wiki/index.php/Input).

 !!! warning "Attention"
 	If you would like to build your own VASP on Kestrel, please read our section [Building VASP on Kestrel](vasp.md#building-vasp-on-kestrel) carefully before compiling on Kestrel's cray architecture.